varunthakkar564/Image-Based-Text-Classification-Using-OCR-/docs.md

-# Image2Text Analyzer Documentation
+# Image Based Text Classification Using OCR - Documentation

-Welcome to the documentation for Image2Text Analyzer!
-This document provides detailed information about the architecture, functionality, and usage of the Image2Text Analyzer application.
+Welcome to the documentation for Image Based Text Classification Using OCR!
+This document provides detailed information about the architecture, functionality, and usage of the Image Based Text Classification Using OCR project.

 ## Overview

-Image2Text Analyzer is a Streamlit web application designed to extract text from images, perform spell-checking, sentiment analysis, and extract keywords from the extracted text.
+Image Based Text Classification Using OCR is a Streamlit web application designed to extract text from images, perform spell-checking, sentiment analysis, and extract keywords from the extracted text.

 ## Architecture

-The Image2Text Analyzer application consists of the following components:
+It consists of the following components:

 1. **Frontend**: Developed using Streamlit, provides a user-friendly interface for uploading images and interacting with the application.
 2. **Backend**: Utilizes Python libraries such as pytesseract, TextBlob, and scikit-learn for text extraction, spell-checking, sentiment analysis, and keyword extraction.